45i/AntiScam-Website/termsofservice.md

 - Server-wide actions

 ### Please note that
-- If you ever wish to stop recording data, you may turn CaseRecording off in th settings command
+- If you ever wish to stop recording data, you may turn CaseRecording off in the settings command
 - If you ever wish to delete certain data, please send a friend request to Iced Dev#7379 to contact him and request data deletion(changes may not take immediately because he's a person and needs sleep)

+# WE DON'T SELL YOUR DATA, NOR EVER WILL!